launchdarkly/api-client-javascript/docs/UsersApi.md

   'q': "q_example", // String | Search query.
   'limit': 56, // Number | Pagination limit.
   'offset': 56, // Number | Specifies the first item to return in the collection.
   'after': 789, // Number | A timestamp filter, expressed as a Unix epoch time in milliseconds.
-All entries returned will have occured after this timestamp.
+All entries returned will have occurred after this timestamp.
 };

 var callback = function(error, data, response) {